DoctorWkt/SwiVM/journal.md

 clock tick line from outside the CPU which raises an interrupt when it goes high.
 I haven't tried these yet, but the code still runs the fred.c which causes a trap and then HALTs.

+## Wed 21 Aug 15:11:21 AEST 2019

+I think I can get away with 6M of RAM, as the RAM disk is 4M and there needs to be room for the page table.
+I probably need to make that 8M, i.e. 23 bits of addressing.
+We can definitely do this easily with Verilator.
+It will be impossible to bring this up on an FPGA with just block RAM.

+What to do next?

+ + Pass on the MMU errors as exceptions.
+ + Set up a bad_vaddr register, save it on MMU errors and use it for LVAD.
+ + Move the $write to stdout out to the top-level.
+   Change BOUT to write to a buffer which is exported to the top-level.
+No interrupts initially.
+ + Later on, add in the output buffer ready interrupt.

+At this point, it's time to cut over to Verilator.

+ + Write the Verilator top-level file.
+ + Implement the terminal at or near the top level.
+ + Get the CPU to receive and send characters using interrupts through the simulated terminal.

+Then comes the hard bit: bringing up the OS!